"Save it for the criminals, Master Bruce."

 - Whistler is like this to Blade, though he's quite the Badass himself.

 - Ginny Weasley shows signs of this in Harry Potter and the Order of the Phoenix.
-Everyone else has no idea how to deal with Harry's angry, angsty rampages.
+Everyone else has no idea how to deal when Harry is beginning to lose his temper.
 Ginny coolly and calmly defuses him.

 - Similarly, one of the reasons why Harry Potter keeps Luna Lovegood in such regard is that she treats him as Harry, the person, and not Harry, the hero, and always tells him the truth as she sees it.